recursionpharma/anonymous-slack/README.md

 # anonymous-slack
 A Heroku service to send anonymous messages to colleagues on Slack.
-Your message shows up under the guise of a random animal: `an anonymous aardvark: [your message]`.
+Your message shows up under the guise of a random animal: `an anonymous aardvark says: [your message]`.

 As a slack administrator: